uriva/better-contracts/README.md

 Contracts in the startup world are too limiting.

-They make it hard for people to collaborate freely on multiple projects.
-They imply all creations belong to an entity, sometimes even if they aren't related to it.
+For founders, they make it hard to collaborate freely on multiple projects.

+For employees, they imply all creations belong to some entity, even those unrelated to it.

-They make people time-prisoners, forbidding them from taking new commitments, or change their commitment level.
+In general they make people time-prisoners, forbidding them from taking new commitments, or adapt change their commitment level to changes in their life.

 ## Solution

+I would like to present the following "radical" notions:

+- Like code, contracts should be short, concise and easy to read, even if you are not a lawyer.
+- Adapt the contracts to what fits you, instead of adapting your conduct to some imaginary often obsolete standard.

-Instead, we would like a system that:
+For this problem we would like a system that:

-- Allows an individual to collaborate with different people on different projects.
+- Allows individuals to collaborate with others on different projects.
 - Allows collaborators to dynamically determine how much of their week they dedicate to a project.
   Something personal came up?
 Lost interest?
 No problem, You can work less on that project.
-- Does not glorify or give "the founders" any special status or rights.
+- Does not glorify or give "founders" any special status or rights.
-  In my experience your importance to the project is not always a function of when you joined.
+  Someone's importance to the project is not always a function of when you joined, or the title they hold.
-- Compensates collaborators on things that already happened, not speculation about what they will do.
+- Compensates collaborators on things that already happened, not speculation about what they will do in the future.

 This repo attempts to imagine what such a system might look like.

 ## FAQ

-### Is this like Slicing Pie?
+### Is this like "Slicing Pie"?

 Yes, these contracts are inspired by Slicing Pie.
 To those unfamiliar, slicing pie is a method that tries to acheive these goals.
 It works like this: